vizia/vizia/README.md

 # Running the Examples

-A full list of [examples](https://github.com/vizia/vizia/tree/main/examples) is included in the repository.
+A list of [examples](https://github.com/vizia/vizia/tree/main/examples) is included in the repository.

 To run an example with the [winit](https://github.com/rust-windowing/winit) (default) windowing backend:
 ```bash